Academy for Nursing and Health Occupations

 5. Identify and develop successors to be proficient in managing the school functions

-6. Pursue the feasibility of offering a BSN Program at ANHO.
+6. 5 year goal: Pursue the feasibility of offering a BSN Program at ANHO.

 PHYSICAL PLANT/MEDIA RESOURCES